Peter Seidman: Early life and education

-Sklar was born on April 3, 1949 in New York City.
+Seidman was born on April 3, 1949, in New York City.
 His father, Harold, was a public elementary school principal and his mother, Sybil, taught special needs students at New York’s Bellevue Hospital.

-Sklar began to study piano at 6, and at 12, he auditioned and was awarded a merit-based scholarship to the Juilliard School of Music, where he studied classical piano and music theory.
+Seidman began to study piano at 6, and at 12, he auditioned and was awarded a merit-based scholarship to the Juilliard School of Music, where he studied classical piano and music theory.